SAP-archive/s4hana-iot-integrations/README.md

 Please check the Leonardo IoT or SAP Cloud Platform IoT topic at http://answers.sap.com for answers or to ask a new question relative to this sample application and relative to the products used.
 You might be referred to other support forums and channels from there.

 ## License
 Copyright (c) 2019 SAP SE or an SAP affiliate company.
 All rights reserved.
-This file is licensed under the Apache Software License, v.
-2 except as noted otherwise in the [LICENSE file](/LICENSE)
+This project is licensed under the Apache Software License, version 2.0 except as noted otherwise in the [LICENSE file](/LICENSE)